 Can You Get Temporary Car Insurance in Texas?

 If you’re borrowing a car, doing a test-drive, or even if you’re short on cash, you might need temporary car insurance coverage to meet your state’s minimum-coverage limits.
 But unfortunately, major insurance companies don’t actually offer true temporary insurance.
-Instead, traditional car insurance policies come in common six- or 12-month terms.
+Instead, traditional car insurance policies come in either six- or 12-month terms.

 Like nearly every state, Texas requires all drivers to have car insurance, so if you’re borrowing a car or even just driving it once, you’ll need to have some sort of auto coverage.[1]
 But even if you don’t want to sign up for six months of insurance, you still have options for securing short-term coverage.